PS2Sanctuary/Sanctuary.SoeProtocol/docs/packet-reference.md

 MultiPackets are used to wrap many smaller SOE packets before they are sent.
 This is often utilised in the middle of data transmission, where a party wants to send a `ReliableData` packet and simultaneously `Acknowledge` data from the other party.
-Another oft-occurring example is when multiple `OutOfOrder` packets need to be sent.

 > **Note**: typically, when a MultiPacket is carrying multiple of the same sub-packet, compression will be used.